Orwell Bridge: Maintenance

 Bridge bearing replacement works were carried out by Jackson Civil Engineering Ltd over the weekend of 11–14 February 2011, during a 52-hour closure of the north deck, carrying the eastbound A14.
 The new bridge bearings were designed and manufactured by the engineering company, Freyssinet Ltd.

 In February 2014, a meeting of various agencies was held to review diversions when it is necessary for the A14 and Orwell Bridge to be closed.

 Speed limit

 A permanent reduced speed limit of 60 mph was introduced in November 2015 for safety reasons.

 Due to high side-winds, the bridge is often closed during storms.
 To reduce closure time and the pressure it imposes on local roads, in 2021 Highways England installed electronic variable speed limits on the bridge and the approaches each side.
-During certain high winds conditions, rather than closing the bridge, the speed limit can be reduced from 60mph to 40mph.
+During certain high winds conditions, rather than closing the bridge, the speed limit can be reduced from 60 mph to 40 mph.